nanaoto/drumscript-cleaned/developer_docs/contributor_guidance.md

   * **For Bugs:** Please provide a clear description of the problem, steps to reproduce it, expected behavior, and your environment details.
   * **For Features:** Describe the idea, why it would be useful, and any potential implementation details.

+> **PLEASE NOTE:** All bug reports and feature requests must be filed as [GitHub Issues](https://github.com/DrumScript/DrumScript/issues).
+All code changes must be submitted as [Pull Requests](https://github.com/DrumScript/DrumScript/pulls).
+Please do not email us directly about the project, as keeping all communication public helps everyone.

 ---

 ## Questions & Support

-If you have any questions or need further assistance, feel free to reach out via GitHub Issues or any other communication channel you've established with your colleague.
+If you have any questions or need further assistance, feel free to reach out at **[hello.drumscript@gmail.com](hello.drumscript@gmail.com)**

-Thank you for contributing to `DrumScript` :D <3 !
+Thank you for using an contributing to `DrumScript` :D <3 :drum: !